for Knee Surgery

 After temporary tissue has grown in Step 3 of the healing process, this temporary tissue will go through different stages of conversion into healthy, normal, flexible tissue during Step 4 (Complete Tissue Re-Growth).
 Before converting into healthy tissue, temporary tissue will often become tough, dense, fibrous scar tissue.
 Scar tissue has a weak and unorganized tissue structure, which makes it brittle.
 Scar tissue will provide your injury with more long term fusing together, but will also stick to surrounding healthy tissue in your knee.
 The growth of this scar tissue is what stiffens your knee, restricting movement and flexibility.

 This Phase of your rehabilitation will focus on an increase in activity level in order to regain full range of motion (ROM) and muscle strength in your leg.
 Continued exercise and activity will break up and soften scar tissue.
 Your doctor of physical therapist will increase your activity by introducing regular use of a stationary bicycle (or other cardiovascular exercise), and additional stretching exercises (lunges, hamstring curls, quadriceps stretching and movement of your hip and lower leg).
-Continued use of the Knee-Flex® Passive Knee Stretch Device will minimize the growth of scar tissue and also increase the elasticity and strength of your knee joint.
-After using the Knee-Flex® over time, your knee joint will be better prepared to handle higher and higher loads.
+A continued stretching regimen will minimize the growth of scar tissue and also increase the elasticity and strength of your knee joint.
+After a consistent stretching regimen (as prescribed by your PT), your knee joint will be better prepared to handle higher and higher loads.

 You will probably be able to stop using your crutches at this point as long as you focus on walking slowly and normally.
 Limping during rehabilitation should be avoided at all costs, because abnormal walking could result in re-injury of your knee, or even injury to your opposite leg, feet, hip or your back.
 If you have been limping to speed up your recovery, you will probably start to notice compensation pain in your opposite leg, hip or back.
-You can easily treat compensation pain with your doctor of physical therapist during your regular appointments, and can even further reduce this pain at home with an Inferno Wrap®.
-Inferno Wraps® will relax your muscles, effectively getting rid of any stiffness and aching caused by compensation pain.
+You can easily treat compensation pain with your doctor of physical therapist during your regular appointments, and can even further reduce this pain at home with an T•Shellz Wrap.
+T•Shellz Wraps will relax your muscles, effectively getting rid of any stiffness and aching caused by compensation pain.

-Continued use of cooling therapy (R.C.C.E.) after exercise and activity may still be recommended by your doctor.
+Continued use of cold compression after exercise and activity may still be recommended by your doctor.
 Like we mentioned before, controlling your pain and inflammation will go a long way to reduce your risk of re-injury.
-If you are noticing any recurring inflammation, you can continue R.C.C.E. treatments with a Knee Freezie Wrap® 2 to 3 times per day for 15 to 20 minutes at a time, or as recommended by your doctor.
+If you are noticing any recurring inflammation, you can continue applying ice packs 2 to 3 times per day for 15 to 20 minutes at a time, or as recommended by your doctor.

 Your doctor or physical therapist will advance you to the next Phase of rehabilitation when they feel that you have regained full ROM (range of motion) without pain in your knee.
 You may also have to pass clinical exams or tests of your muscle strength, balance, stability and flexibility in order to be cleared for Phase 4.